Church of St Stephen, Ystrad: Heritage

-St Stephen's benefits from significant heritage investment through Rhondda Cynon Taf's Heritage Strategy 2024-2030, supported by a £250,000 National Lottery Heritage Fund grant.
-The strategy celebrates "the rich heritage of Rhondda Cynon Taf by showcasing our cultural legacy, recognising the people and stories that shape our history."

-Active heritage initiatives include the launch of the "Rhondda Cynon Taf: Our Heritage" website in November 2024, featuring historic photographs, resident interviews, and educational resources connecting young people with local history.
+The church is within the area covered by Rhondda Cynon Taf's Heritage Strategy 2024–2030, which was supported by a £250,000 National Lottery Heritage Fund grant.
+The strategy states that it aims to "celebrate and value the rich heritage of Rhondda Cynon Taf by showcasing our cultural legacy".
+A "Rhondda Cynon Taf: Our Heritage" website was launched in November 2024, featuring historic photographs and resident interviews.

-The church continues serving active congregations whilst representing important industrial and religious heritage.
-As part of an area recognised as "one of the World's most significant culturally and historically significant areas of industrial and social heritage," St Stephen's maintains its dual role as place of worship and cultural monument.